Jade-ux/OurTraditions/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Bug fixes

+- Add tradition form select field validation - the Materialize select field does not show an error when left blank, this is a known bug that the validation does not work.
+I fixed this with help from the Tasks Manager project in this course.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).